Charter of the City of Santa Rosa (Revised 2012)

 (d) The books of each utility shall be kept in accordance with generally accepted accounting principles for municipal enterprises.

 (e) The Board of Public Utilities shall perform such other duties and exercise said other authority as the Council, by resolution or ordinance, may from time to time direct.

 Sec.
-26. Water and Sewer Rates; Connection/Demand Fees; and Miscellaneous Fees and Charges.
+26. Water & Sewer Rates; Connection/Demand Fees; & Miscellaneous Fees & Charges.

 (a) The Council, by ordinance or resolution, shall establish, from time to time, the rates to be charged for water furnished and sewer services provided by the City and the fees, currently called demand fees, to be charged for connections to each City utility system under its authority.

 (b) The Board of Public Utilities, by resolution, shall establish, from time to time, other fees and charges needed in connection with the operation and maintenance of each City utility system.

 (c) Notwithstanding any other provision of this Charter, no funds derived from the sale of water or the providing of sewer services, from fees imposed for connections to either City system, or fees or charges imposed and collected in connection with the operation of either system shall be transferred to the general fund of the City; but all such funds shall be used exclusively for the uses and purposes of the City water system and the City sewer system, respectively, and for the payment of interest on, and the redemption of, bonds issued by the City for the purpose of providing City water and sewer services.